 Management Agreement (MA)

-In June 2011, the ECF Committee supported the extension of the MA Scheme to cover Country Park enclaves as well as private land within Country Parks in order to further enhance the conservation of Country Parks.
+In June 2011, the ECF Committee supported the extension of the MA scheme to cover country park enclaves as well as private land within country parks in order to further enhance their conservation.

 In July 2018, the Countryside Conservation Office was established under the Environmental Protection Department to co-ordinate conservation projects and promote sustainable development of remote countryside.
 The Countryside Conservation Funding Scheme (CCFS) was also established to provide financial support to non-profit making organisations and villagers for organising diverse and innovative conservation activities or projects based on an interactive and co-operative approach, including the MA scheme under the NNCP.